 - Okmulgee’s 1st Annual Christmas Toy Run December 8, 2012 Okmulgee, Oklahoma Sponsored by Salvation Army and Crosstown Pentecostal Church.
 The toy run starts at Wal-Mart Supercenter, 1800 South Wood Dr. in Okmulgee.
 Line up begins at 11:00 am and the motorcycles leave at 12:00 pm.
 The ride fee is an unwrapped gifts for kids of all ages.
 The ride ends with food and refreshments.
 For more information call Marianne Payne at (918) 759-8946.

-- Olive Toy Run December 15, 2012 Cushing, Oklahoma Sponsored by Olive Baptist Church The ride stats at the Cushing Wal-Mart Parking Lot.
+- Olive Toy Run Cushing, Oklahoma Sponsored by Olive Baptist Church The ride starts at the Cushing Wal-Mart Parking Lot.
 Motorcycles go out at 11:00 am.
 The ride will benefit Olive, Mannford and Drumright area children.
 For more information call (918) 770-5257 or click here to send e-mail.

-- Tulsa Toy Run Sponsored by Tulsa Dream Center and Tulsa Big Wheels Motorcycle & Car Club http://www.lets-ride.com/event/Tulsa-Toy-Run.Tulsa-Oklahoma.30479.htm
+- Tulsa Toy Run Sponsored by Tulsa Dream Center and Tulsa Big Wheels Motorcycle & Car Club Sunday Dec 6, 2015 will start at the OSU -Tulsa campus and head north about 5 miles to the Dream Center located at 200 W 46th St N.

 - Bring Good Cheer Toy Drive ORU Students & Faculty – Donated 1,270 toys and canned foods through their 5th Annual Bring Good Cheer Toy Drive